Metropolitan Areas in California

 OMB establishes and maintains the delineations of Metropolitan Statistical Areas, Metropolitan Divisions, and Micropolitan Statistical Areas solely for statistical purposes.
 These new Metropolitan Areas become the standard geographic areas for which economic data are produced by cooperative programs of the Bureau of Labor Statistics.
 The 2010 standards replace and supersede the 2000 standards for defining Metropolitan and Micropolitan Statistical Areas.
 OMB's 2010 standards provide for the identification of the following types of statistical areas in California:

-- Metropolitan Statistical Areas (MSA) have at least one urbanized area of 50,000 or more population, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
+- Metropolitan Statistical Areas (MSA) have at least one urban area of 50,000 or more population, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.

 - Metropolitan Divisions (MD) - If specified criteria are met, a Metropolitan Statistical Area containing a single core with a population of 2.5 million or more may be subdivided to form smaller groupings of counties.
-In California, there are five Metropolitan Divisions that combine into two MSA, one in Southern California and the other in the Bay Area.
+In California, there are five Metropolitan Divisions that combine into two MSAs, one in Southern California and the other in the Bay Area.
 The EDD publishes data at the MD level to maintain the same geographic configuration for these two MSAs that are currently published.
 Data for the two MSAs will be published at the BLS website.
-The MSAs and their MDs are:
+These MSAs and their MDs are:

 -